Knockout 3 to 4 Guide

 Section titled “Migration checklist”- Start with

-@tko/build.knockoutunless you have a reason to compose a custom build. - Pin an exact package version instead of floating to the latest prerelease tag.
+@tko/build.knockoutunless you have a reason to compose a custom build. - Start from the latest 4.x stable release, and record the exact package version you validate during migration.

 - Search your templates for inline